MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 [Dynamics 365 Remote Assist device requirements](./requirements.md) apply to your customer as well.

-**Step 1**: If your customer wants to join the call from their mobile device but didn't download the Dynamics 365 Remote Assist mobile app, they must select the first link to download the app.
+**Step 1**: If your customer wants to join the call from their mobile device, they must select the first link to download the app.

 **Step 2**: If your customer selects the second link using their mobile device, they join the call from the Dynamics 365 Remote Assist mobile app.
 If your customer selects the second link using their computer, they receive a prompt to join the call from the Teams desktop app.
 If they're already logged in to the app they're using, they join the call as an authenticated user.